Fall in love with Corfu Old Town: 23 Wonderful Experiences

 woman driving a motorscooter upill in a green landscape

-You see so much more of Corfu Island on a motor scooter
+The best way to see more island of Corfu on a motor scooter

 The great thing about Corfu Town is that it is pretty much located in the center of the island.
 From here you can reach almost any village in an hour.